Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

     ```

 - **BODY element:**
-    - This is where all the content will be displayed to users will go.
+    - This is where all the content will be displayed to users.
         - text
         - images
         - lists